Compilation Directives

 </p>

-qingkuai's async components are also implemented using these three directives.
+Qingkuai async components are also implemented by combining these async directives.

 html Directive